CodeWith-Karthick/Machine-Learning-ML/README.md

 🙌 Author
 Developed by Karthick G
-Connect on LinkedIn | GitHub: @your-username
+Connect on LinkedIn | GitHub: CodeWith-Karthick

 ⭐️ Feedback & Contributions
 Feel free to fork the repo, raise issues, or suggest improvements via pull requests.
 Contributions are always welcome!